runtimeverification/michelson-semantics/tests/proofs/liquidity-baking/README.md

 2.  *Safety for traders* - trades on the CPMM have a bounded exchange rate

 Before we formally define these properties, we describe how CPMMs work using a simple state machine model.
+This simple state machine model is _not_ equivalent to any smart contract.
+Instead, it provides an intuition which ideally helps lay people and experts understand why the safety properties above are sufficient.

 ## Constant Product Market Makers in Theory